 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies Auckland Unitary Plan H11 Business - Local Centre Zone D2 H11.2(3) Development positively contributes towards planned future form and quality, creating a sense of place.
 H11.2(7) The scale and intensity of development within local centres is in keeping with the planning outcomes identified in this Plan for the surrounding environment.
 H11.2(8) Local centres are an attractive place to live, work and visit.
-H11.3(2) Enable an increase in the density, diversity and quality of housing in the centre zones and Business - Mixed Use Zone while managing any reverse sensitivity effects including from the higher levels of ambient noise and reduced privacy that may result from non-residential activities.
-H11.3(3) Require development to be of a quality and design that positively contributes to: a) planning and design outcomes identified in this Plan for the relevant zone; b) the visual quality and interest of streets and other public open spaces; and c) pedestrian amenity, movement, safety and convenience for people of all ages and abilities.
-H11.3(12) Recognise the functional and operational requirements of activities and development.
-H11.3(20) Require activities adjacent to residential zones to avoid, remedy or mitigate adverse effects on amenity values of those areas.
-Auckland Unitary Plan H12 Business - Neighbourhood Centre Zone D5 H12.2(3) Development positively contributes towards planned future form and quality, creating a sense of place H12.2(7) Neighbourhood centres are developed to a scale and intensity in keeping with the planning outcomes identified in this Plan for the surrounding environment.
-H12.3(3) Require development to be of a quality and design that positively contributes to: k) planning and design outcomes identified in this Plan for the relevant zone; l) the visual quality and interest of streets and other public open spaces; and m) pedestrian amenity, movement, safety and convenience for people of all ages and abilities.
-H12.3(12) Recognise the functional and operational requirements of activities and development.
-H12.3(17) Require activities adjacent to residential zones to avoid, remedy or mitigate adverse effects on amenity values of those areas.
+H11.3(2) Enable an increase in the density, diversity and quality of housing in the centre managing any reverse sensitivity effects including from the higher levels of ambient noise residential activities.
+H11.3(3) Require development to be of a quality and design that positively contributes to a) planning and design outcomes identified in this Plan for the relevant zone; b) the visual quality and interest of streets and other public open spaces; and c) pedestrian amenity, movement, safety and convenience for people of all ages and a H11.3(12) Recognise the functional and operational requirements of activities and development to residential zones to avoid, remedy or mitigate activities Auckland Unitary Plan H12 Business - Neighbourhood Centre Zone D5 H12.2(3) Development positively contributes towards planned future form and quality, creating a sense of place H12.2(7) Neighbourhood centres are developed to a scale and intensity in keeping with the planning outcomes identified in this Plan for the surrounding environment.
+H12.3(3) Require development to be of a quality and design that positively contributes to planning and design outcomes identified in this Plan for the relevant zone; he visual quality and interest of streets and other public open spaces; and m) pedestrian amenity, movement, safety and convenience for people of all ages a H12.3(12) Recognise the functional and operational requirements of activities and devel H12.3(17) Require activities adjacent to residential zones to avoid, remedy or mitigate and performance for people of all ages and performance for people of adjacent to residential zones to avoid, remedy or mitigate and performance for people of adjacent to residential zones to avoid, remedy or mitigate and performance for people of adjacent to residential zones to avoid, remedy or mitigate and performance for people of adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid, remedy or mitigate adjacent to residential zones to avoid.